Banana Blossoms Stir Fry with Mustard and Ginger

 After banana blossoms are plucked and cleaned, slice them into thin 1-inch strips.
 As you slice, transfer the pieces to a pot of water (4 cups) to which a teaspoon of salt has been added.

 Boil the pot of sliced banana blossoms in salted water for 20 minutes.
-At the end you’ll find banana blossoms have softened and the water has turned dark.
+At the end you’ll find that the banana blossoms have softened and the water has turned dark.
 Drain the blackened water and rinse banana blossoms with fresh water.
 Drain.
 Add salt to taste.
 Keep aside.

 2. Make mustard-ginger paste